protocol/.github/README.md

 ### IDE

 If you're using [Visual Studio Code](https://code.visualstudio.com/) for development, you might want to install the [YAML](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-yaml) extension.
 It is configured to perform GitHub workflow/action linting out-of-the-box.
+If you're using a different IDE, you can check if a [client](https://github.com/redhat-developer/yaml-language-server#clients) for it exists.